lilei644/LLSwitch/README.md

 ==================

-This is a funny switch for iOS
+This is a funny switch for iOS<br>
 一个有趣的switch

 Thank [Dribbble](https://dribbble.com/shots/2706143-Dribbble-Debut-Boring-Funny-Slider-Animation) for providing inspiration